Aubsou7869/SDC435L/README.md

 - OS
 - Pymongo
 - GitHub
+- cassandra.cluster import Cluster
 ### Dataset:
-The application uses GitHub Archive JSON data.
+The application uses the GitHub Archive JSON data that is in the main branch.
 The dataset contains repository information, including repository names and watch counts.

 ### Project Files:
-- `Proj_CRUD_V2_Group2.py` - Main menu for the Redis JSON application
+- `Proj_CRUD_V2_Group3.py` - Main menu for the Redis JSON application
 - `redis_integration.py` - Python application used to connect to Redis and perform database operations
 - `README.md` - Project documentation